Hush-Hush: Silent Flooring Options for a Quieter Space

 Using underlayment designed for noise reduction is essential when installing vinyl flooring.
 Proper installation techniques, such as gluing or click-lock systems, can also contribute to noise reduction.

-IV.
 Additional Considerations for Noise Reduction

 While selecting the right flooring is crucial for noise reduction, there are additional measures you can take to create a quieter home environment: